-ADD / ADHD treatment and help: Tips for supporting your child’s treatment
+Tips for supporting your child’s ADHD treatment

-Children with ADD / ADHD often have trouble translating what they’ve learned from one setting to another.
+Children with ADHD often have trouble translating what they’ve learned from one setting to another.
 For instance, they may have learned how to control impulsive outbursts at school, but impatiently interrupt others at home.

 Consistency is key

-- Use clocks and timers.
+Use clocks and timers.
 Consider placing clocks throughout the house, with a big one in your child’s bedroom.
 Allow plenty of time for what your child needs to do, such as homework or getting ready in the morning.

-- Create a quiet place.
+Create a quiet place.
 Make sure your child has a quiet, private space of his or her own.
 A porch or bedroom can work well too—as long as it’s not the same place as the child goes for a time-out.

-- Set an example for good organization.
+Set an example for good organization.
 Set up your home in an organized way.
 Make sure your child knows that everything has its place.
 Role model neatness and organization as much as possible.

 The importance of praise

-As you establish a consistent structure and routine, keep in mind that children with ADD/ADHD often receive criticism.
+As you establish a consistent structure and routine, keep in mind that children with ADHD often receive criticism.
 Be on the lookout for good behavior—and praise it.
-Praise is especially important for children who have ADD/ADHD because they typically get so little of it.
+Praise is especially important for children who have ADHD because they typically get so little of it.
 A smile, positive comment, or other reward from you can improve your child’s attention, concentration, and impulse control.
 Do your best to focus on giving positive praise for appropriate behavior and task completion, while giving as few negative responses as possible to inappropriate behavior or poor task performance.
 Reward your child for small achievements—these will lead to bigger successes down the road.

 Resources and references

-General information about ADD / ADHD treatment
+General information about ADHD treatment

-ADD/ADHD treatment alternatives
+ADHD treatment alternatives

-ADD / ADHD treatment referrals
+ADHD treatment referrals